bao1981105/bao1981105.github.io/_posts/2020-03-04-finalpost.markdown

 To make the network computationally stronger, we constructed 7 more units, almost repeating the previous process.
 In the first unit, the first layer was constructed and it contained two convolutional layers.
 Both of the layers had 512 feature maps with 3 by 3 filters.
 It was just that the first layer’s stride was 2, while the second filter had stride equal to 1.
 Then, we made a convolutional layer in the skip connection to match the size of the output after the skip step and the size of the output after the two layers.
 We continued to produce 6 more similar units.
 They were the same as the first unit except that all the strides were set to one and the skip connection function was equal to identity.
 In summary, we constructed 5+6+7=18 residual units and we had 18X2=36 convolutional layers in total.
 After flattening, the overall LB score of the ResNet is 0.957.
+Our notebook was made public [here](https://www.kaggle.com/fakegeek1981105/resnet34-xh).

 ![alt text](https://i.ibb.co/rZF538s/r3.png)